-Account reconciliation is the process of comparing transactions you have recorded using internal record-keeping for financial accounts against monthly statements from external sources such as a bank, credit card or other financial institution to ensure that your account records are identical.
+Account reconciliation is the process of comparing transactions you have recorded using internal record-keeping for financial accounts against monthly statements from external sources such as a bank, credit card company or other financial institution, to ensure that your account records agree with each other.

-If you're not using personal finance software, the record of your transactions would likely be in a paper register that you keep updated each time you write a check, statements from your credit card companies and your bank statement for debit transactions.
+If you're not using accounting software, your financial transactions would likely be in a physical check register that you keep updated each time you write a check, statements from your credit card companies and your bank statement for debit transactions.

 - Check that all funds coming into the company have been reflected in both your internal records and your bank account.
-Find any deposits and account credits that haven't been recorded by the financial institution yet and add these to the statement balance.
+Find any deposits and account credits that haven't been recorded by the bank yet and add these to the statement balance.
 If the bank shows money deposits not reflected in your internal books, make the entries.
-If you have an interest-bearing account and you are reconciling a few weeks after the statement date, you may need to add in interest as well.
+If you have an interest-bearing account and you are reconciling a few weeks after the statement date, you may need to add interest as well.

-- You shouldn't find bank errors often, but if any errors were made, the amount needs to added or subtracted from your balance.
-Contact the bank immediately to report any errors.
+- Bank errors don't occur very often, but if any errors were made, the proper amount needs to either added or subtracted from your account balance, and you should contact the bank immediately to report the error.

 To learn more, check out our short tutorial: A Step by Step Guide to Balancing Checking Accounts.